casper-network/docs-archive/introduction/product-specification/decentralized-consensus.md

 ## Fork Choice Rule

 When a fork exists in the DAG, a validator proposing a block must select one or more parents from the current leaf blocks ï¿½ this is the role of the "fork choice rule".
 In simple terms, the fork choice rule prioritizes leaves by the stakes of their creators then by the gas expended by the decentralized computer on the execution paths leading to that leaf.
 The fork choice rule is based on two goals: \(1\) validators influence the behavior of the decentralized computer in proportion to their stakes; and \(2\) blocks that are the culmination of a larger expenditure of gas are preferred over those that are of a lesser expenditure.
 The fork choice rule uses two parameters corresponding to these two goals: score and cumulative gas.
 These are calculated for each block currently in the DAG.

-\[requires using max number of leaves; in event of commute conflict, need to priority; if we're going to throw a leaf away, want to throw away the minumum amount of work\]

 ## Block Score